willstocks/SCSS-Everywhere/README.md

-# IntelliSense for CSS, SCSS class names in HTML and Slim
+# IntelliSense for CSS, SCSS class and ID names in HTML, Latte, Slim...

 > Note: This is **drop-in** replacement for https://github.com/zignd/HTML-CSS-Class-Completion.
 Please uninstall that extension before installing this.
 Otherwise, things can happen.